 The NSIDC DAAC SnowEx collection includes data products from the NASA SnowEx mission.
 SnowEx data are collected from a series of airborne and ground campaigns in the western United States.
-Temporal coverage of SnowEx data products begins in 2016 and includes subsequent campaigns.
+Temporal coverage begins in 2016 with SnowEx 2017 and includes subsequent campaigns.
 Data products are diverse, ranging from snow depth measurements to radar reflectivity.

 Worldwide, more than a billion people rely on seasonal snowpack and glaciers for their water supply, and snow also plays a crucial ecosystem role for vegetation and wildlife.
 Snow cover is one of the most reflective natural surfaces on Earth, sending much of the Sun’s energy back into space and cooling the planet.
 With snow cover anticipated to decrease over the course of the 21st century, accurate measurements of snow cover, its water content, and its reflectivity are important to scientists, decision makers and citizens.
 But accurately measuring and monitoring snow characteristics is complicated by the diverse nature of snowpack and the environments where it exists.
 Satellite data can provide continuous, global observations of snow cover but require continual improvement through validation.

 NASA’s Terrestrial Hydrology Program initiated SnowEx campaigns to fill knowledge gaps related to remote sensing of snow.
 SnowEx has endeavored to more accurately measure snow characteristics in a variety of terrains and vegetation canopies, check airborne measurements against ground-truth fieldwork, and compare remote-sensing technologies.
 All of these efforts are intended to inform future snow satellite mission design.